These functions are selection helpers.

 iris %>% mutate(over(cut_names(".Width"), ~ .("{.x}.Width") * .("{.x}.Length"), .names = "Product_{x}")) #> # A tibble: 150 x 7 #> Sepal.Length Sepal.Width Petal.Length Petal.Width Species Product_Sepal #> <dbl> <dbl> <dbl> <dbl> <fct> <dbl> #> 1 5.1 3.5 1.4 0.2 setosa 17.8 #> 2 4.9 3 1.4 0.2 setosa 14.7 #> 3 4.7 3.2 1.3 0.2 setosa 15.0 #> 4 4.6 3.1 1.5 0.2 setosa 14.3 #> # ... with 146 more rows, and 1 more variable: Product_Petal <dbl> iris %>% mutate(over(extract_names("Length|Width"), ~.("Petal.{.x}") * .("Sepal.{.x}"), .names = "Product_{x}")) #> # A tibble: 150 x 7 #> Sepal.Length Sepal.Width Petal.Length Petal.Width Species Product_Length #> <dbl> <dbl> <dbl> <dbl> <fct> <dbl> #> 1 5.1 3.5 1.4 0.2 setosa 7.14 #> 2 4.9 3 1.4 0.2 setosa 6.86 #> 3 4.7 3.2 1.3 0.2 setosa 6.11 #> 4 4.6 3.1 1.5 0.2 setosa 6.9 #> # ... with 146 more rows, and 1 more variable: Product_Width <dbl>

-What problem does cut_names()
+What problem does cut_names() solve?

-might not seem helpful, since we could easily
+In the example above using cut_names() might not seem helpful, since we could easily

-instead.
+use c("Sepal", "Petal") instead.
 However, there are cases where we have

 data with a lot of similar pairs of variables sharing a common prefix or

 suffix.
-If we want to loop over them using over()
+If we want to loop over them using over() then cut_names() comes

 in handy.

-might be less obvious.
+The usage of extract_names() might be less obvious.
 Lets look at raw data

 from a customer satifsaction survey which contains the following variables.